MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: Conclusion

 \section{Conclusion}

-We introduce MARBLER, the first open platform with Sim2Real capabilities, realistic robot dynamics, and the ability to evaluate how safe MRRL algorithms are.
-MARBLER environments are fully compatible with OpenAI Gym, providing an easy interface with modern learning algorithms.
-To demonstrate the utility of MARBLER, we developed five MRRL scenarios and utilized the EPyMARL framework to benchmark popular MARL algorithms, both in simulation and in the real-world.
-We believe MARBLER will help researchers benchmark Sim2Real transfer capabilities of MRRL algorithms in a systematic and reproducible way, making it an invaluable tool for the research community.
+We introduced MARBLER, the first open platform with Sim2Real capabilities, realistic robot dynamics, and the ability to evaluate the safety of MRRL algorithms in the real world.
+MARBLER environments are fully compatible with the OpenAI Gym interface, providing an easy interface for modern learning algorithms.
+We also created five MRRL scenarios in MARBLER and utilized the EPyMARL framework to benchmark popular MARL algorithms, both in simulation and in the real-world.
+We hope MARBLER will help researchers benchmark Sim2Real transfer capabilities of MRRL algorithms in a systematic and reproducible way.